sladak/500cities/README.md

 ## INSTALLATION
 1. Download the code base to local.
 2. Install python 3 with numpy, pandas and scikit-learn libraries.
+3A.
+IMPORTANT: RUNNING THE ANALYSIS ON THE FULL DATASET WILL TAKE MANY (10-20) hours.
+We have included an extract of the data for faster testing.
+Simple copy the included file below:
+    500_Cities__Local_Data_for_Better_Health__2018_release_sample.csv
+    AS
+    500_Cities__Local_Data_for_Better_Health__2018_release.csv
+    Alternatively:
-3. Download raw data from below link and put it into the project code base folder. https://chronicdata.cdc.gov/500-Cities/500-Cities-Local-Data-for-Better-Health-2018-relea/6vp6-wxuq
+    Download raw data from below link and put it into the project code base folder. https://chronicdata.cdc.gov/500-Cities/500-Cities-Local-Data-for-Better-Health-2018-relea/6vp6-wxuq

 ## EXECUTION